jdmsft/lod/README.md

 ![](./media/powershell-2.png)

+> This process can take up to 5 minutes.
+You can jump to the part 3 during this time.

-**Update done!** (the PowerShell console will automatically close by itself at the end of the process)
+The update is done when the PowerShell console will automatically close by itself at the end of the process.

 ## 3. Claim Azure Pass